DXView Operation

 SpotCollector can be configured to automatically direct DXView to display information about each incoming spot by checking its Automatic DXView Update box..
 To ensure that these automatic updates will not displace information you directly requested from DXView, such automatic updates are ignored for 5 seconds after any direct request.
 To preserve the currently-displayed information for a longer time, click the SC Lock button; when the current information is no longer needed, click the SC Unlock button.

-If DXKeeper is running, you can log the contents of the Prefix textbox, presumably a callsign, by
+If DXKeeper is running, you can populate the Capture window's call box with the contents of DXView's Prefix textbox, presumably a callsign, by

 or

-If DXView's Map subfolder contains a map for the currently-specified DXCC entity, the Info window's Country Map button will be enabled.
+If DXView's Map subfolder contains a map for the DXCC entity specified in the DXCC panel, the Info window's Country Map button will be enabled.
 Clicking this button displays the country map in a separate window.

-To capture information associated with the selected location and plot this location on the currently-selected World Map window, click the Info window's Plot button.
+To capture information associated with the selected location and plot this location on the currently-selected World Map window, click the Info window's Plot button; if no location is selected, the Plot button will be disabled.
 Subject to Band Filtering, Mode Filtering, Continent Filtering, and Origin Filtering, this location will be marked on the World Map by a solid red circle that persists until its lifetime expires, or until you terminate DXView.
 Allowing the mouse cursor to rest on a plotted red circle will produce a popup that displays the captured information, which can include callsign, DXCC prefix, DXCC entity (if enabled), Maidenhead gridsquare, frequency, mode, UTC time, and shortpath heading.

 For plots created by the Plot button to be visible on the World Map window, the Origin Filter must include the region specified by the Location setting in the General tab's QTH panel .